 How do you get compensated?

 Why ask this?
 If you want to find out how people are most likely going to behave, you need to understand their incentives.
-As we discussed in Financial Advisors, the tell-all series.
-Part 1: How do advisors get paid?, by knowing how advisors make money, you can identify the payment options that are most suitable for you and have the most aligned incentives for the advisor.
+As discussed in Financial Advisors, the Tell-All Series , knowing how advisors make money can help you identify the payment options that are most suitable for you.
+You’ll also be able to establish the most aligned incentives for the advisor.

 For instance, if an advisor works at an insurance company and he/she gets paid high commissions for selling whole life insurance, there’s a good chance whole life insurance will come up as a suggestion — even if it’s not necessarily the best product for you.
 Again, it’s all about incentives and fiduciary duty.